Encoder-Only Image Registration: Related Work

 DeepFlash \cite{wang2020deepflash} approximates the original displacement space using a low-dimensional, band-limited space, performing neural network inference within this constrained domain.
 This accelerates training and inference without sacrificing accuracy compared to VoxelMorph, based on the assumption that flow fields inherently lack high frequencies in the Fourier domain.
 Similarly, FourierNet \cite{jia2023fourier} builds on this prior but improves efficiency by employing a model-driven decoder to better leverage the band-limited approximation, achieving a superior accuracy-efficiency trade-off.
 ShiftMorph \cite{yang2024shiftmorph} skips the Fourier transform but applies a similar concept, operating at lower spatial resolutions for greater efficiency.
 LessNet \cite{jia2024decoder} eliminates the encoder entirely, significantly reducing network parameters while maintaining accuracy comparable to VoxelMorph \cite{balakrishnan2019voxelmorph} and TransMorph \cite{chen2022transmorph}.

-Additionally, some models incorporate other forms of prior knowledge to further improve efficiency.
+Additionally, some models \cite{chen2024textscf,chen2025ideal,zhang2024slicer,he2025samir} incorporate other forms of prior knowledge to further improve efficiency.
 TextSCF \cite{chen2024textscf} uses a large visual-language model to enhance inter-regional anatomical understanding, outperforming models without priors in both efficiency and accuracy \cite{balakrishnan2019voxelmorph, chen2022transmorph, mok2021large, jia2022u}.
 The Slicer Network \cite{zhang2024slicer}, though designed for general medical image analysis, employs edge-preserving adaptive filters to expand the effective receptive field \cite{luo2016understanding}, leading to better accuracy-efficiency trade-offs.
-Our EOIR framework integrates both the H-S and L-H assumptions, achieving an overall better accuracy-efficiency balance.
+Different from the above-mentioned approaches, our framework, EOIR, achieves a more favorable accuracy-efficiency balance by novelly integrating the H-S and L-H assumptions, strategically disentangling feature extraction from flow estimation, and employing a lightweight convolutional encoder.